metwork-framework/mfdata/docs/500-switch_rules.md

 ```

 ??? info "With a copy?"
-    In this particular case, for performances reasons and to avoid too many copies
+    In this particular case, for performances reasons and to avoid too many copies,
     some optimizations are done (hardlinking, copy and moving the last one...) but
     you can consider that each plugin receives a copy of the incoming file
     (at the first order of complexity)